jimmy-zhening-luo/linted/README.md

 `linted` will never remove this limitation until the following conditions are all false:

-- `jest` poorly supports `ESModule` resolution, so it breaks any modern TypeScript build despite being the gold standard for JavaScript tests.
 - TypeScript maintains a number of official project templates, all of which (including `strictest`) have `skipLibCheck: true`.

 ### Enable `skipLibCheck`